joedefen/rmbloat/README.md

 ────────────────────────────────────────────────────────────────────────────────────────────────────────────────────
 Type keys to alter choice:
                     ? - help screen:  off ON
-               s - set all to "[X]"
              r - reset all to "[ ]"
-       i,SP - set all initial state
+     i - set all to automatic state
      SP - toggle current line state
               g - begin conversions
     q - quit converting OR exit app